GUP Modified Hawking Radiation in Bumblebee Gravity: Abstract

 \section{Abstract}

-The effect of Lorentz symmetry breaking (LSB) on the emissions of Schwarzschild-like black holes found in the bumblebee gravity theory (SBHBGT) is studied in the framework of quantum gravity.
-To this end, we consider Hawking radiation spin-0 (bosons) and spin-$\frac{1}{2}$ particles (fermions), which go in and out through the event horizon of the SBHBGT.
+The effect of Lorentz symmetry breaking (LSB) on the Hawking radiation of Schwarzschild-like black hole found in the bumblebee gravity model (SBHBGM) is studied in the framework of quantum gravity.
+To this end, we consider Hawking radiation spin-0 (bosons) and spin-$\frac{1}{2}$ particles (fermions), which go in and out through the event horizon of the SBHBGM.
 We use the modified Klein-Gordon and Dirac equations, which are obtained from the generalized uncertainty principle (GUP) to show how Hawking radiation is affected by the GUP and LSB.
-In particular, we reveal that, independent of the spin of the emitted particle, GUP causes a decrease in the Hawking temperature of the SBHBGT.
-Furthermore, we compute the semi-analytic greybody factors (for both bosons and fermions) of the SBHBGT.
-Thus, we reveal that LSB is effective on the greybody factor of the SBHBGT such that its redundancy decreases the value of the greybody factor.
+In particular, we reveal that, independent of the spin of the emitted particle, GUP causes a change in the Hawking temperature of the SBHBGM.
+Furthermore, we compute the semi-analytic greybody factors (for both bosons and fermions) of the SBHBGM.
+Thus, we reveal that LSB is effective on the greybody factor of the SBHBGM such that its redundancy decreases the value of the greybody factor.
 Our findings are graphically depicted.

 \volumeyear{ } \eid{ } \received{}